Erotemic/hotspotter/README.txt

 Quick Instructions:

-    Run the appropriate run-*-hotspotter-*.* command for your operating system.
+    You can run the appropriate quickstart file from the scripts directory:
+    If you are a windows run scripts/run-hotspotter-windows.bat If you are on a mac run scripts/run-hotspotter-mac.sh

-    If things don't work try running RUNME-to-fix-issues
+    If you encounter errors on a Linux or Mac System try running scripts/RUNME-to-fix-issues.sh
+    before doing anything else

 Command Line Instructions:
+    To Run Hotspotter from the command line: python main.py

-    To run hotspotter from the command line try: python main.py
+    To Run HotSpotter from the command line with a command line interface python main.py --cmd

-    I'd recommend using the QtConsole
+QtConsole Instructions
-    ipython qtconsole --colors=Linux --autocall 2 --pylab=qt
+    1) ipython qtconsole --colors=Linux --autocall 2 --pylab=qt

-    in the console run
+    2) in the console run %run main.py

-    %run main.py

-    you will have a functional terminal as well as a gui